nekr0z/linux-on-huawei-matebook-13-2019/README.md

 Sound generally works OK out of the box, the only thing not working is headphones autodetection (i.e. it is necessary to manually switch from speakers to headphones and back).
 This can be fixed, as [pointed out](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/issues/3) by [ffftwo](https://github.com/ffftwo):

     sudo echo "options snd_hda_intel model=dell-headset-multi" >> /etc/modprobe.d/sound.conf

+## Fingerprint Reader

+There's currently no way to make this model work in Linux, however, there's [work in progress](https://gitlab.freedesktop.org/libfprint/libfprint/issues/112) to make this happen.

 ## Battery